andreee94/terraform-provider-warpgate/README.md

 Keep track of the password and update the `WARPGATE_PASSWORD` inside the `_scripts/testacc_setup.sh`, or just use the super bad `password` as password.
 This is just used for acceptance testing, and the container runs just for the time of the test.

-After the configuration files are generated, run the test with the command:
+After the configuration files are generated, run the test with the command: -->

+To perform the acceptance test run the command:

 ```bash
 sudo make testacc
 ```

+It will setup warpgate in unattended mode, run the container and perform the test against it.

+> Docker is required